Golden Gate Bridge Webcams

 Seven different Golden Gate Bridge webcams offer a variety of angles and distances for viewing the current conditions on the Bridge.
 Some of these views will give you dramatic images as the fog rolls in during the afternoon, but some will also be engulfed by the fog and lose sight of the Bridge.

-See also our pages on Webcams in Sausalito and Alcatraz Webcams.
+See also our pages on Webcams in Sausalito.
 We are sad to report that the old Bay Area Discovery Museum webcam in Sausalito that gave us such great shots of the north end of the Bridge is no longer online.

 Here’s the list: